Museums and Digital Cultural Heritage

 • Digital cultural heritage as a societal resource

-• Seminars on the Creative Use of Digital Heritage
+• Express Workshop on the Creative Use of Digital Heritage

 • i-Game